muellerj/muellerj.github.com/source/_posts/2012-10-29-a-first-test.markdown

 {% endcodeblock %}
 <!-- more -->

-Some more codeblock tests follow:
+Some more tests follow:

+## Lists

+* some
+* bullet-points
+* lists including `inline code segments`
+  - with
+  - nesting

+and also

+1. some
+2. numbered
+    1. and
+    2. nested
+3. lists

-## Ruby
+## Ruby Code Highlighing

 {% codeblock lang:ruby %}
 class Fixnum